SimScaleGmbH/simscale-sdk-tutorial/tutorial/create_project.rst

-We can see that the projects api object is initialized with the ``api_client``, which we previously initialized with our Api key and host URL.
+We can see that the projects api object is initialized with the ``api_client``, which we previously initialized with the data for our Api key and host URL.

 The project data is hosted in a ``Project`` object, which is then included as the argument of the actual Api call to create the project: